breach

 To violate or break.

-(of the sea) To break into a ship or into a coastal defence.
+(nautical, of the sea) To break into a ship or into a coastal defense.

 To suffer a breach.